ApolloNet/amazing-mazes/README.md

 # Message event

-The event can be used to display a message written on a paper that was found, a warning from a sign, etc...
+The message event can be used to display a message written on a paper that was found, a warning displayed on a sign, etc...

 ## Example